-In the early days, after you launch your product, you see a sudden sharp spike in acquisition — maybe you hit the front page of Hacker News or someone from TechCrunch discovered your product, fell in love with it, and decided to write about it.
-You get optimistic — you're seeing a high volume of sign-ups every day.
+After you launch your product or feature, you see a sudden sharp spike in acquisition—maybe you hit the front page of Product Hunt or someone from TechCrunch discovered your product, fell in love with it, and decided to write about it.
+You get optimistic—you're seeing a high volume of sign-ups every day.
 It feels like you've hit the magic formula for growth.

 But then things quickly turn around.

 Signups taper off, and you begin to realize that the people who signed up in the past don't stick around.

 Аs you acquire more users, the pool of available new users shrinks and acquisition gets harder and harder.
 Soon growth starts slowing, and suddenly it takes a nosedive.